khairinahusny/khairinahusny/README.md

 :seedling: Was an AI apprentice at Skymind AI Berhad for 6 months.
 Striving to be a Deep Learning Engineer soon!:muscle:

 I’m currently working on real-time OCR projects and other deep learning stuffs! :satisfied:
-I do have a love/hate relationship with programming tho :joy:

 <h4>Motto:"The harder the struggle, the more glorious the triumph.
 Self-realization demands very great struggle."</h4>